ballerina-platform/ballerina-dev-website/swan-lake/learn/mocking.md

 test:MockFunction intAddMockFn = new();
 ```

-After the initialization, the following different options can be used to stub the behavior of a function written in the
+After the initialization, the following options can be used to stub the behaviour of a function written in the
- module that is under test.
+ module under test.

 1. This test stubs the behavior of the `intAdd` function to return a specific value for testing the `addValues` function
     ```ballerina